KinesteX/AI-Fitness-SDK/PWA-KinesteX/README.md

   );

 ```
-See PWA-KinesteX for a demo code
+See App.js for demo code

 ------------------